 Use this to your advantage and promote affiliate products within YouTube videos that people enjoy watching, answer the questions they’re struggling with, or generally help them to achieve their goals and desires.

 In the description of your videos, you can add your affiliate links to products, services, or courses that might interest the audience of your videos.

 So, how did that all sound?
 Are you psyched about making money as an affiliate marketer yet?
 If so, these tips will help you to get started on building your own YouTube affiliate marketing machine:

-- The first step is of course that you have to have a YouTube channel, but building your channel doesn’t stop once it’s life.
+- The first step is of course that you have to have a YouTube channel, but building your channel doesn’t stop once it’s live.
 You’ve got to be constantly building your following and expanding your reach.
 If your channel doesn’t have many subscribers yet, do some collaborations and guest appearances on other channels that are relevant to your topic.
 This is a nice way to get additional exposure while you’re still building your subscriber list.

 - Create YouTube videos that provide great value and answer the questions and challenges your target audience is facing.
 The best videos cater directly to a question or “how-to” that people are typing into the search bar in YouTube, so try to create content that targets those searchers as well as possible.

 - Keep track of your performance from the beginning.
 When you don’t have many viewers yet, it might seem redundant to track activity and how many clicks you get on your affiliate links.
 However, setting up tracking in the right way from the beginning will benefit you down the line.
 You’ll be able to see your progress from the beginning and can analyze right away what’s working and what’s not.
 Tracking YouTube affiliate marketing conversions is also very easy by using a tracking software like WeCanTrack and an affiliate dashboard.